 Learning to build a modern web application is daunting.
 Ruby on Rails makes it much easier and more fun.
 It includes everything you need to build fantastic applications, and you can learn it with the support of our large, friendly community.

-You’ve probably already used many of the applications that were built with Ruby on Rails: Basecamp, GitHub, Shopify, Airbnb, Twitch, SoundCloud, Hulu, Zendesk, Square, Cookpad.
+You’ve probably already used many of the applications that were built with Ruby on Rails: Basecamp, HEY, GitHub, Shopify, Airbnb, Twitch, SoundCloud, Hulu, Zendesk, Square, Cookpad.
 Those are just some of the big names, but there are literally hundreds of thousands of applications built with the framework since its release in 2004.

 Ruby on Rails is open source software, so not only is it free to use, you can also help make it better.
 More than 5,000 people already have contributed code to Rails.
 It’s easier than you think to become one of them.